 - There should be no arterial insufficiency.
 A weak pulse means a narrow artery which would reduce the blood flow causing the fistula to fail.

 - The arm is a preferred site because there are more chances for arteriosclerosis in the leg.

-- A colour Doppler study is done prior to surgery to make sure that the arteral blood flow is adequate.
+- A color Doppler study is done prior to surgery to make sure that the arterial blood flow is adequate.
 The vein is viewed to see its size and any blockages.

 - Fistulas are mostly done under local anesthesia.
 The patient does not need to be starved and regular medication can be taken.